Costa Verde (highway): Construction

-The land was reclaimed to make way for the project using land dug up from the construction of the Paseo de la República, an idea by then mayor of Miraflores Ernesto Aramburú Menchaca.
-The Costa Verde project began and ended in the 1970s, with its name coming from a part of the plan that included adding vegetation to the then bare cliffs.
+The project for a road system spanning the reclaimed land at the bottom of the city's cliffs was conceived by architect Ernesto Aramburú, who served as mayor of Miraflores.
+The land used for the project was dug up to make way for the Paseo de la República, another major project at the time.
+The Costa Verde project began in the 1960s, with its name coming from another part of the plan that included adding vegetation to the then bare cliffs.